Governor Tim Walz has extended the Minnesota Distance Learning period to the end of the 19-20 school year.

 Meal Order Form

 In order for us to have an accurate meal count to avoid waste and make sure all families get fed, please fill out the provided form.
+Once you have filled out the form, you will be on the list for the remainder of the school year.
+To receive the following week’s meals, the form needs to be filled out by Wednesday at 8:00 am.

 If you are experiencing a change in your financial situation or layoff, please complete the online Educational Benefits form found on parent campus in Infinite Campus or download the PDF below and return it to the school.
 This will help your school receive additional funds it needs to provide emergency services during this time of need.
 Thank you for your support.
 If you have questions regarding the form, please contact Food Services at 763-754-6577 ext 1143.